 COVID-19 related papers from the Journal of Hepatology and JHEP Reports

-The “EASL COVID-19 article collection” contains articles dealing with COVID-19 and the liver published in the two EASL journals, Journal of Hepatology and JHEP Reports.
+The “EASL COVID-19 article collection” houses articles dealing with COVID-19 and the liver published in EASL’s two journals, Journal of Hepatology and JHEP Reports.
 This initiative aims at facilitating access to research that can be critically relevant for the treatment of liver patients during the pandemic.